Skip to main content

 • Add your Missions, Leagues and Leaderboards to OneUp dashboards and TV's to increase their impact.

-• You don't have to use the teams that are already set up on your platform in your incentives - why not mix things up and group people from different teams/offices together in a fun incentive to encourage cross collaboration?
+• You don't have to use the teams that are already set up on your platform in your incentives - why not use the Squad function to mix things up and group people from different teams/offices together in a fun incentive to encourage cross collaboration?

 ❓ How-To Guides